Non-commutative odd Chern numbers and topological phases of disordered chiral systems: The algebras of covariant observables

-This section briefly reviews the construction of a reduced crossed product algebra and then introduces the Fredholm modules used for the index calculation of the odd Chern character and analyzes summability issues connected with it.
-Elements of the crossed products are precisely covariant families of operators and therefore such families constructed from the covariant tight-binding Hamiltonians presented in the previous section belong to the crossed product algebra.
-For this reason and further analogies, Bellissard suggested \cite{BellissardLNP1986jf} to call these crossed product algebra in the context of solid state physics also the Non-Commutative Brillouin Zone (NCBZ).
-Let us start from a C$^*$-dynamical system $(\Omega,T,\mathbb{Z}^d,\bm P)$ as described in the introduction.
-The algebra $\mathcal{A}_0$ is defined as the set $C_c(\Omega \times {\mathbb Z}^d,M_{N \times N})$ of compactly supported, matrix-valued continued functions on $\Omega \times {\mathbb Z}^d$ furnished with the following algebraic operations:
+Let us first introduce, following the work of Bellissard \cite{BellissardLNP1986jf}, the reduced crossed product algebras generating various classes of operators affiliated with the tight-binding models introduced in the previous section.
+Let $(\Omega,T,\mathbb{Z}^d,\mathbb P)$ be the C$^*$-dynamical system described in the introduction.
+Then the core algebra, denoted here by $\mathcal{A}_0$, is defined as the set $C_c(\Omega \times {\mathbb Z}^d)$ of compactly supported, continuous functions on $\Omega \times {\mathbb Z}^d$, furnished with the following algebraic operations: